apscholar/ap-research/content/tutorials/example/example2.markdown

 ### 1-sample t-test

   * Assumptions:
       - data is a simple random sample from population
-      - data follows normal distribution
+      - sample mean follows a normal distribution
-      - by Central Limit Theorm, with sample size `\(n>=30\)`, the sample mean is normally distributed regardless of the population distribution
+      - by the Central Limit Theorem, with sample size `\(n>=30\)`, the sample mean is normally distributed regardless of the population distribution

   * Two-tailed Hypothesis:
   $$ H_0: \mu = \mu_0 $$
   $$ H_1: \mu \neq \mu_0 $$